CheemsBread505/qtime/README.md

 ## Usage

 - Open a terminal or command prompt
-- Navigate to the directory containing the `qTime` executable.
+- Navigate to the directory containing the `qtime` executable.
 - Run the application.

-      ./qTime
+      ./qtime

 ## Features